achetronic/keycloak-on-kubernetes/README.md

 There are two scenarios where this has been needed:

-1. The companies commonly handle several internal tools which need to be authenticated or authorized to allow entrance. such as a secrets vault or a pipelines executor.
+1. The companies commonly handle several internal tools which need to be authenticated or authorized to allow entrance. such as a secrets vault or a pipelines' executor.
 Even when most them expose ways to access, these ways are heterogeneous and uncomfortable.
 For convenience, a way to reduce overhead for employees is enabling SSO (Single Sign On) on every tool that is capable to use it.

 2. Companies products need different ways to authorize its usage: SDKs, APIs, etc; and usually craft a different authorization flow for each product due to some of them are bought, others are homemade, and developers need to code fast and reduce team interdependency.
-In some point everything usually become a mesh for everyone and it is needed to unify these flows for all the company, allowing each tool to be authorized in a different way, but using the same user pool (cough, cough!! do you remember Oauth?)
+In some point everything typically become a mesh for everyone, and it is needed to unify these flows for all the company, allowing each tool to be authorized in a different way, but using the same user pool (cough, cough!! do you remember Oauth?)

 ## Requirements